gaehlerm/SoftwareEngineering/README.md

 ## Increase reusability

-Reuseability comes hand in hand with abstraction.
+Reuseability comes hand in hand with inreased abstraction.
 Leaving away all the details of an object reduces it to a fundamental building block that can be reused more easily.
 Because general objects are more likely to fit as a building block than something very specific.
+Just take for example all ot the "standard" libraries.
+They all do exactly one fundamental thing: they deal with the filesystem, do mathematical operations or create random numbers.
+Of course it would sometimes make sense to combine these, but that would probably not the reusable code anymore because it is too specific.
+You should only write such specific code if you really have to.

 ## Design for flexibility

 Your code will change.
 It's inevitable.
 So start living with this fact.
 Requirements will change and you'd better make sure that your code can adapt.
 Therefore it's important that your code follows the rules that are explained in this book.
 You need tests to be able to change your code.
 You have to follow the best practice in order to prevent your code becoming solid as a rock.
 You want your code to be fluffy and easy to change.

+As an example you might use a Fourier transform or a sorting algorithm in your code.
+Well written code is flexible enough to replace these algorithms without much fuzz.
+You won't have to change code all over the place.
+It's more like a chirurchical operation where you change only one thing.

 ## Anticipate Obsolesence

 Code you use will become obsolete.
 Version change, bugs and security issues are not fixed, licence fees are getting too high, you name it.
 There are plenty of reasons why you have to adapt and change third party libraries or at least adapt to new syntax.
 So you better anticipate that you'll have to replace some library by adding an adapter between that library and your code.
 This will simplify reacting to changes.
 You can then just write an adapter for the new library and you don't have to change all the existing code.

-## Design for Portability
+You have to anticipate obsolence by keeping your code flexible and reusable.
+The database code should not be spread throughout the whole code base.
+This would be the very opposite of what we want.
+It would take enormous efforts to replace it.
+Instead you should be able to replace it easily.

+There are cases where you might think, you'd never have to place a piece of code.
+How wrong you are.
+No matter how important some library might seem to you, at some time you'll have to replace it.
+There are so many companies out there who wrote their code with an Oracle database in mind.
+And now they would like to change it because of the high fees.
+But they can't because Oracle database code is spread all over the code base.

 ## Design for Testability